MarcinKilarski/Website-Audit/web-performance/web-performance-instructions.md

 #### Used Tools

-1. Manual > check the source code on the home page for prefetch directive
+1. Manual > check the source code on the homepage for prefetch directive
 2. Google Analytics > Audience > User Flow

 #### Instructions